 If the solar wire has single metalcore, it is a “single-stranded conductor.”
 If the solar wire has multiple cores, it is simply a “multi-stranded conductor.”

 Of course, the single-stranded conductor and multi-stranded conductors are the two main types of solar cables.
-The single-stranded version is generally good for PV panels, while the multi-stranded version is also ideal for machines/items that receive constant vibration such as cars, trains, boats, and other vehicles.
+The single-stranded version is generally good for PV panels, while the multi-stranded version is also ideal for environs that receive constant vibration such as cars, trains, boats, and other vehicles.

 Solar cables are mostly from a single strand conductor type, and these are also the most common wires for solar panel/home use (including domestic wiring purposes).